 A metatarsal stress fracture is a fine fracture in one of the long metatarsal bones in the foot.
 A stress fracture can occur through overuse or poor foot biomechanics.
+The second metatarsal is the most commonly fractured and will often cause pain in the middle front of the foot.
+Rest is key to recovering from this foot injury.

 Symptoms include pain in the foot which occurs gradually.
 The pain will be located towards the middle or front of the foot and is made worse by weight bearing activities such as walking, running or dancing.
 There may be a specific tender spot which is painful to touch at the point of fracture.